 Broke the tile all to hell.
 Broke his cheekbone too, and left a small pool of blood that retained a little red stain on the floor for a few weeks.
 Just another marker of the 3rd world folks — move along — nothing to see here.

 Eventually they fix the tile, but they can’t match it.
 So you can see the Nelson Step from the top.
 It’s easy to imagine if you throw yourself head first out of the bar, and curl up like an Olympic diver doing a forward tuck, you too could break your face on that step.

 So now every night we leave the bar, we grab our unnecessarily over-sized tennis bags, and drag our aching knees, feet and hips toward the goddamn stairs.
-(By the way, who the fuck puts a bar upstairs?
+(By the way, who puts a bar upstairs?
 At our age, we need a fucking escalator.)

 Just as the first knees pop, we say: “Watch out for the Nelson step.”
 We clutch for the handrail like we are on a crab boat in the Bering Sea.
 And we wait.